Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Experimental Analysis.md

 # Fan Simulation Test

 ## Purpose and Justification
-1. To verify that the diagnostic tool takes in a PWM signal.
+1. To verify that the Fan Diagnostic Tool takes in a PWM signal.
-2. To verify that the diagnostic tool outputs a tachometer signal based on user parameters and the incomming PWM signal.
+2. To verify that the Fan Diagnostic Tool outputs a tachometer signal based on user parameters and the incomming PWM signal.

 ## Detailed Procedure